clashmar/clashmar/README.md

 ## Hello there! 👋

-- 🧑‍💻 I'm a full-stack software developer who loves problem solving.
+- 🧑‍💻 Full-stack software developer based in The Netherlands
-- 📝 I specialise in C# and .NET, with a strong understanding of OOP.
+- 📝 I specialise in C# and .NET, especially MAUI apps
-- 🏫 Currently learning Python, C and React.
+- 🏫 Currently becoming a Python master
 - 💬 Ask me about anything on my profile!

 ## Skills